 Kenneth Berman is of counsel in Debevoise & Plimpton LLP’s Washington, D.C. office and a member of the Investment Management Group.
 His practice has focused on providing regulatory and compliance advice to financial services firms, particularly investment advisers and sponsors of mutual funds, private equity funds and other pooled investment vehicles.
 Mr. Berman also counseled mutual fund independent directors and advised operating companies concerning status issues that they may face under the Investment Company Act of 1940.
-He is recognized as a leading lawyer by Chambers Global (2022) and Chambers USA (2022), where clients have noted that “he really is a subject matter expert,” appreciating that “he's very commercial in his approach.”
+He is recognized as a leading lawyer by Chambers Global (2023) and as a Senior Statesperson in Chambers USA (2023), where clients have noted that “he really is a subject matter expert,” appreciating that “he's very commercial in his approach.”
 Clients have also described him as “a brilliant lawyer” who is able “to distill the advice really quickly and effectively” and an “impressive” lawyer who offers “invaluable support throughout the decision-making process.”
 He has a “deft touch in delivering what clients need” and a “keen sense of the regulatory world.”
 Mr. Berman is also listed as a Notable Practitioner by IFLR1000 (2021).

 Prior to joining Debevoise, Mr. Berman was Associate Director of the Securities and Exchange Commission’s Division of Investment Management, where he oversaw the division offices responsible for processing applications for exemptive relief under the Investment Company Act and administering the Public Utility Holding Company Act of 1935.
 He joined the SEC staff in 1988 after several years of private practice.
 Before becoming Associate Director in 1997, Mr. Berman was Assistant Director of the Division’s Office of Regulatory Policy.